 Because of some risks associated with HRT, the therapy should be started with a well-trained doctor.
-Visit one of the reputed women hormone replacement therapy clinics and get personalized HRT for your condition.
+Visit one of the reputed women’s hormone replacement therapy clinics and get personalized HRT for your condition.

 Despite the side effects, systemic estrogen is effective in managing menopausal symptoms.
 The chances of the HRT risks are reduced if you’re fit.
 You should consider taking HRT if you-

-Patients with early menopause, especially those who are without the uterus, crossed the age 40 and haven’t taken estrogen therapy may experience various health conditions such as heart disease, Parkinson’s disease, anxiety, osteoporosis, etc.
+Patients with early menopause, especially those who are without the uterus, crossed the age of 40, and haven’t taken estrogen therapy may experience various health conditions such as heart disease, Parkinson’s disease, anxiety, osteoporosis, etc.

 As mentioned above, there are many risks related to hormone replacement therapy for women.
 The effects may even worsen if you had suffered from various conditions.
 These include liver disease, endometrial cancer, breast cancer, vaginal bleeding, etc.

 Consult an experienced doctor and talk about the strategies to reduce risks associated with HRT.
 These include lifestyle changes and medications.
-Thus, you can reduce the menopausal symptoms without taking the hormone replacement therapy.
+Thus, you can reduce menopausal symptoms without taking hormone replacement therapy.